Search

 This is a reality for many different passengers who use cutaway buses for accessible transportation.
 Especially living in Canada, using a bus for accessible public transportation can be difficult.
 Snow and ice build up on sidewalks and can make it challenging for a wheelchair-user to get inside the bus.

-When you’re responsible for choosing an accessible vehicle for your organization, then you’re also responsible for providing a safe and comfortable experience for the vulnerable group of people under your care.
+When you’re responsible for choosing an accessible vehicle for your organization, you’re also responsible for providing a safe and comfortable experience for the vulnerable people under your care.
 You may find a full size van better suits your organization’s needs

 5. An accessible bus can cost your organization a lot in the long run